musios-app/spotify-playlist-to-gigperformer/README.md

 * Create a Lambda function
 * Upload `/assets/js/spotify-getplaylist.js` as the code
 * Add the Spotify credentials to the environment
+* Configure the function for CORS (see image below)
 * Test the function in the console
 * Test externally with cURL: